cayanayy/cayanayy/README.md

 - 👋 Hi, I’m Çayan.
-- 👀 I’m interested in back end technologies like spring, php, js and mobile technologies like flutter and frontend technologies like react.
+I'm 21 years old.
+- 👀 I’m working with Spring Boot, Java.
+If I need frontend technologies I use Flutter and React.
+- ✨ Familiarities with Docker, Kafka, Kubernetes, Jira and more...

 <!---
 cayanayy/cayanayy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.